 The clutch system works by applying constant tension to the chain, preventing it from bouncing.
 This is achieved through a mechanism that acts as a “switch” between a freewheel mode, which allows the chain to move freely, and a locked mode which keeps the chain tight, eliminating chain slap.
 Understanding how the clutch works and how it interacts with the rest of the drivetrain system is essential to getting the most out of your mountain bike and riding it safely.

-Read Also: How to Rebuild Your Mountain Bike Fork: A Comprehensive Guide
+Read Also: How to Tighten Your Mountain Bike Headset Like A Pro: A Step-by-Step Guide

 Types of Clutches Found on Mountain Bikes